flotiq/flotiq-docs/docs/panel/spaces.md

 ## What is a Space?

 A Space is a workspace that groups data in terms of a single, separate project.
 Content does not overlap between Spaces.
 This means that a user assigned to a particular Space will only see content from that Space.

 Key Characteristics of a Space:

 * **Content Isolation:** Content within a Space does not overlap with other Spaces, ensuring distinct boundaries.
-* **Individual Usage Limits:** Each Space maintains its own separate usage limits, ensuring
+* **Individual Usage Limits:** Each Space maintains its own separate usage limits.
 * **Visibility Restrictions:** Users assigned to a particular Space will only have access to content within that Space, enhancing security and relevance of information.

 Space groups content of the Organization such as: `Content Objects`, `Content Type Definitions`, `Media`, `API keys`, `Plugins`, `Webhooks`, and `Users`.

 !!!
 Example
     This is what the content of an example Space for the "News Site" project might look like.
 Notice which elements belong to this specific Space:

     - **Name**: News Site Space
     - **Plan**: PRO
     - **Content Type Definitions**: Media, News, Category, Author, Comments